pull out shelves rolling shelving sliding shelf

 quality pull out shelf construction kitchen organizing sliding shelf

-At Shelves That Slide we insist on top quality material and construction for our kitchen pull out shelves and kitchen storage accessories to assure you that you are getting the premier sliding shelves available today.
-We could cut corners and use lower quality components to make a pull out shelf like other companies, but our name is on every pull out shelf we make.
-When we started our kitchen rolling shelving business over thirteen years ago we knew we wanted a kitchen pull out shelf company that would be respected for the quality of it's work as well as it's people.
+Shelves That Slide uses only the top quality material and construction methods for our kitchen pull out shelves.
+Our kitchen storage accessories are carefully chosen to assure you that you are getting the highest quality available for the money.
+Our premier sliding shelves are carefully designed to make the best use of the material used while providing the most useable product for your end use.
+We could cut corners and use lower quality components to such as cheaper knock off slides to save a few dollars but we know in the long run it is quality that matters and the bottom line is our name is on every pull out shelf we make.
+When we started our kitchen rolling shelving business over nineteen years ago we knew we wanted to be a kitchen pull out shelf company that would be respected for the quality of its work as well as its people.
+We are proud to tell you that we use Knape Vogt and Wurth slides and although you may know the name as KV or may not know of the brand any cabinet maker does.
+If a pull out shelf company does not tell you who makes the slides they use ask yourself or better yet ask them what are they hiding?

-sliding shelf front, back and sides of or pull out shelf are 9 ply 1/2" Baltic Birch
+• sliding shelf front, back and sides of or pull out shelf are 9 ply 1/2" Baltic Birch Grade B/B

-100 pound capacity Blum self closing drawer slides on all of our pull out shelving
+• 100 pound capacity Knape Vogt (KV) self closing drawer 3/4 extension slides come standard on all of our pull out shelving

-Imported from Russia this material is perfect for building rolling kitchen shelving, sliding shelves and pullout drawers.
+• Baltic Birch is perfect for building rolling kitchen shelving, sliding shelves and pullout drawers.
 There are 9 layers of birch sandwiched together in this 1/2" thick material.
-The strength that this provides is incredible.
-I have taken a piece of Baltic that was 2 3/8" tall (the same as our standard shelves) and 15" to 20" long and laid it down flat supported up off the ground.
-I then stood on this piece of wood on one foot and all of my weight (I weigh over 200 pounds).
-Sure there was a little sagging (the wood not me, OK me too) and even a crackle or two, but it held my weight while laying flat.
-We use this material in the vertical position and I think it would support my car in this position (yes with me in it).
+Each layer is rotated 90 degrees and the strength that this provides is incredible.
+We have taken a piece of Baltic that was 2 3/8" tall (the same as our standard height shelves) and 15" to 20" long and laid it down flat supported up off the ground.
+Our at that time very much overweight founder stood on this piece of wood on one foot and all of his weight (at that time close to 300 pounds).
+Sure there was a little sagging (the wood not him, well maybe him too) but it held his weight while laying flat.
+When used in our sliding shelving this material is in the vertical position so it is 2 3/8" thick, not 1/2" like it is when laying flat.
+Regular 3/4: thick cabinet grade plywood such as Oak or Maple are only three to five layers in 3/4" and this not only provides less strength but being thicker there is more wasted space and the shelf itself weighs more.
+The more the shelf weighs the less you can put in it as the slide hardware is the lowest rated part of the shelf.
+Solid wood has no where near the same strength and is prone to warping and splitting.
+Some woods such as poplar are soft and have even less strength and should never be used in pullout shelf construction.

 1/4" MDF Vinyl Coated Bottom